Important updates related to COVID-19

 Collect specific items we request with your faith community, book club, neighborhood association or other group of nice people.
-Please email Gin Jackson, email@example.com, before you begin or advertise your drive.
+Please email Viki Baker, email@example.com, before you begin or advertise your drive.
 Clothing items can be new or in excellent used condition (no tears, stains, broken zippers, missing buttons).
 We most need food drives March through October that collect these items -- in particular fresh fruits and vegetables.
 We also give out toilet paper, laundry detergent or pods, NEW underwear and NEW socks.
 Any help with these is greatly appreciated.

-Help UMD staff serve 26 low-resource households each Monday through Thursday morning in our Food Pantry and Clothing Closet.
-Various roles require training, so we ask you to commit to working weekly or twice a month.
+Help UMD staff serve low-resource households each weekday in our Food Pantry and Clothing Closet.
+Training is required and we ask you to commit to working weekly or twice a month.
 NEW hours for this operation began October 2, 2017, offering morning, mid-afternoon and early evening shifts based on the day of the week.

 Enter information about volunteer hours and item donations into our computer database.
 Accuracy and comfort using a computer needed, and training is required.
 Ideally, we want a commitment of 2-3 hours every week.